Galaxy Fold, Huawei Mate X: Foldable phones are a beautiful, cruel tease

 Blink and you'll miss it

-Samsung's Unpacked event last week wasn't a tease for the Galaxy Fold – it was the phone maker's big launch event.
+Samsung's Unpacked event last week wasn't just a tease for the Galaxy Fold -- it was the lead product.
 That the company opted not to give anyone too close a view of the device invited speculation that the Galaxy Fold still needs a lot of work.

 It makes me wonder if the device still has the kind of flaws that plagued the Royole Flexpai – promising hardware beset by buggy software that wasn't quite ready to handle the new design.

 Samsung didn't comment on the manner of the launch but noted that the press would get a closer look at the devices at its booth at MWC.
+CNET got a booth tour, but no press got to hold the phone.
 It also released additional video of the device.

 Then there was the Huawei Mate X. The Chinese phone maker, battling increased skepticism about the security of its networking equipment, aimed to wow at MWC with its foldable phone.